Vadym Karpyak: Career

 Since 2020, Karpyak he has served as a jury member for the BBC Book of the Year Award, as well as a member of the supervisory board of the Come Back Alive charity organisation and the Ukrainian Institute.
 In 2021, he joined PEN Ukraine.
 Since the start of the Russian invasion of Ukraine in 2022, he has also been hosting ICTV's United News telethon.
+Since 27 July 2026, he has been Chair of the Supervisory Board of the Come Back Alive charity organisation.

 Karpiak experienced the outbreak of Russia’s full-scale invasion on February 24, 2022, firsthand.
 Living near Hostomel Airport, he heard explosions early in the morning.
 Together with his wife, he quickly gathered their belongings and woke their children.
 While his wife and children evacuated, Karpiak returned to work, where he began residing, inside the television station, due to the war.
 At the time, his home in Bucha remained under threat, and the city soon came under Russian occupation.
 Originally from Kherson, Karpiak had planned to travel there on February 25, but by that day, it was no longer possible to leave the city.
 His family managed to evacuate from the occupied territory only on March 11, using a humanitarian corridor.

 In 2023, Karpyak interviewed Dmytro Kuleba and joined the committee for the Shevchenko National Prize.
 Despite some improvements in 2024, many of Karpyak's interviews still resembled government briefings rather than dynamic conversations.
 Minister of Health Viktor Liashko spoke about reforms, former Prosecutor General Andriy Kostin listed cases, and Verkhovna Rada Chairman Ruslan Stefanchuk addressed issues in a detached manner.
 When asked about President Volodymyr Zelenskyy's failure to sign certain bills, Stefanchuk merely replied, "Well, let's think about it," after which Karpyak quickly moved on.